iwilfried/Adobe-XD-eBook/_docs/3-Working with Images and Vectors/ImportContent.md

 ---
-title: Using Grids
+title: Importing Content
-category: 2-From Concept to Prototype
+category: 3-Working with Images and Vectors
-order: 3
+order: 1
 ---

 Grids are useful in layout organization.
 They improve clarity and consistency throughout the design.
 Using grids helps with alignment of objects as well as text.